Rookout/deployment-examples/python-aws-lambda/README.md

 To integrate the Rookout SDK (aka "rook") into your existing Python Lambda app, follow these steps:

-1. Add the pip dependency `rook` in the project folder.
+1. Add our lambda layer, you can find the latest version [here](https://docs.rookout.com/docs/sdk-digests.html) You can skip this step by adding the pip dependency `rook` in the project folder.
     If you are using MacOS/Windows check [this](#building-on-macoswindows) section.

 1. Wrap your lambda_handler function in our Rookout wrapper ([Example](#rookout-integration-process)).